Mexico power utility seeking $899 mln in pipeline dispute; firms to talk

 The CFE has challenged the contracts through a mediation process overseen by the London Court of International Arbitration (LCIA).

-The LCIA declined to comment on Tuesday "owning to the confidentiality" of the arbitration process.
+The LCIA declined to comment on Tuesday to maintain the confidentiality of the arbitration process.

 The CFE began talks with pipeline builder Fermaca on Monday, and talks with the other companies would begin in the next few days, Bartlett said.